Marriage License

 • The Marriage is recorded, but records are confidential and are only available to the couple or by Court Order.

 Go to the County's Online Website and fill out the Marriage License Application one week BEFORE you go to the County Offices.
-(Please Note: Counties purge their Data Banks every 15 Days.)
 If you do this, your Marriage License will already be filled out and ready when you approach the clerk at the window.

 You should also make an appointment with the Registrar-Recorder/County Clerk to obtain your marriage license.
 Some Counties REQUIRE that you set an appointment.